 Today, we find the greatest opportunity in dividend stocks yielding between 2% and 5%.
 In addition to industrials and energy stocks, health care and financials are other sectors in this yield bucket.

 Health care is an area that has grown to become a viable source of dividends and total return.
-The sector is becoming more diverse, drug discovery trends are accelerating and productivity of research and development spending is improving.
+The sector is becoming more diverse, drug discovery trends are accelerating, and productivity of research and development spending is improving.
 Plus, companies have demonstrated a focus on sustaining their dividends.

-While gene cell therapy and obesity drugs are well-known areas of growth, innovation is accelerating broadly in many areas after a decade of drugmaker reliance on making modifications to patented drugs.
+While gene cell therapy and obesity drugs are well-known areas of growth, innovation is accelerating broadly in many areas after a decade of drugmaker reliance on modifications to patented drugs.
 We are at the start of what we think will be a decade of innovation.
-Valuations for large-cap pharmaceutical companies in the S&P 500 still look reasonable at an aggregate price-to-earnings multiple of 14 times forward earnings, even after strong relative share prices the past year as we believe they have long runways ahead to grow earnings and dividends.
+Valuations for large-cap pharmaceutical companies in the S&P 500 still look reasonable at an aggregate price-to-earnings multiple of 14 times forward earnings, even after strong relative share prices the past year, as we believe they have long runways ahead to grow earnings and dividends.

 Many large pharmaceutical companies are also well-capitalized, with plenty of cash on their balance sheets to pay dividends or fund their own growth through acquisitions.
 This could help in a higher rate world where raising debt capital will be more expensive.
-There are also other areas of health care — including the health-care service providers and the insurance companies — where we are seeing an improvement in fundamentals and earnings.
+There are also other areas of health care — including health-care service providers and insurance companies — where we are seeing an improvement in fundamentals and earnings.

 Cash buffers are rising for pharmaceutical companies

 Large commercial insurance brokers could thrive in an environment of higher interest rates and inflation.
 These are highly cash-generative businesses that are less exposed to underwriting risks.
 They also generate a substantial amount of recurring revenue, which makes them more defensive than commercial banks.
 Lastly, the industry is highly consolidated, leading to attractive pricing opportunities.